 • Zygote: When a sperm and egg meet, fertilization occurs.
 At this point, a zygote is formed.

-• Morula: A grouping of cells resembling a blackberry.
+• Morula: A grouping of a solid mass of 12 -15 cells resembling a blackberry.
 This forms around four days post-fertilization.
 The morula phase is the final phase prior to blastocyst development.

 • Blastocyst: A blastocyst is a fertilized egg that has developed for five to six days and contains 3 distinct features.
 These features include a fluid-filled cavity and two distinct types of cell masses.

 • Hatching Blastocyst: Around 5 or 6 days after fertilization, a healthy blastocyst will hatch from its protective outer shell.
 It is around 24 hours after this hatching process that embryo will “latch” onto the wall of the uterus to create a pregnancy.

 Most ART cycles will transfer embryos on Day 5 when they reach Blastocyst or Hatching Blastocyst stage.
 (Some clinics prefer to transfer embryos during the Zygote stage, with the strategy that the embryos develop more normally in the uterus than in the laboratory.)

 Typical IVF programs will allow your fertilized embryos to develop to Day 5 (and sometimes Day 6), and then apply a embryo quality grading system to clearly identify which embryos are likely to reach pregnancy and which others may safely be discarded.
 The most common embryo grading system is the Gardner grading system.